Jac0310/CustomerProfiler/README.md

 # TiqetsAssignment

 ## Solution
+RateCustomers.py contains the script to solve the challenge.
+RateCustomersTest.py contains tests for each method

 ## Assignment
 We have exported 2 datasets from our system, one contains orders from customers and another contains barcodes (with an order_id if they are sold).